PUBLISHED: 29 November 2013

 Operations lifetime expectancy?

-Typically, the concern for lifetime expectancy of a berm is the river’s breach of berm, therefore, these structures will be upgraded over time to accommodate higher river flows.
-For example, Drumheller’s recent request to upgrade current berm infrastructure has come 30 years after initial construction.
+Typically, the primary concern for the lifetime expectancy of a berm is the river breaching or overtopping the berm.
+Therefore, these structures should be upgraded over time to accommodate higher river flows, to address settling, or if otherwise necessary.
+For example, Drumheller’s current project mentioned above came 30 years after initial construction.

 What are the associated risks?

 Berms built along smaller streams and rivers tend to increase the water’s velocity and cause downstream erosion and riverbank damage.
-Berms do interrupt the natural floodplain function because water is confined thus creating significant erosion and subsequent berm failure causing damage to property[6].
+Berms do interrupt the natural floodplain function because the water is confined.
+This creates significant erosion and subsequent berm failure, causing damage to property [ix].

 What are the environmental and watershed impacts of berms?